marctang/marctang.github.io/_pages/teaching.md

 ### TEACHING MODULES

-[LINGUISTIC CATEGORIES AND LANGUAGE CHANGE](https://formation.mnhn.fr/formations/linguistique-sociolinguistique-ethnolinguistique-langue-tous-etats-2696) ([3h], Museum of Natural History, 2022)
+[LINGUISTIC CATEGORIES AND LANGUAGE CHANGE](https://formation.mnhn.fr/formations/linguistique-sociolinguistique-ethnolinguistique-langue-tous-etats-2696) ([3h], National Museum of Natural History, 2022)
 Instructor for two teaching sessions.
 The participants (students and researchers) learned and discussed how to conduct linguistic analyses on corpus data.
 These sessions are included in the summer school 'Linguistics, sociolinguistics, and ethnolinguistics' of the Muséum National d'Histoire Naturelle in Paris.

 [AN INTRODUCTION TO MIXED MODELS](http://www.ddl.cnrs.fr/Info/Index.asp?Langue=FR&Page=Agenda&Jour=21&Mois=6&Annee=2021) ([3h], Lab Dynamics of Language, 2021)